junkeythong/MinimalBashrc/README.md

 I'm the type of person who doesn't like fancy or redundant things.
 Here is my streamlined bashrc file containing only the things I really need and nothing else.
-- I use Bash on Linux, need to rework it a bit for zshrc or on MacOS.
-- The color is set based on my terminal light theme and needs to be reworked for personal terminal context.
-- Many functions like gits, kns, ctn which I defined to use it directly
-- Please get rid of anything you feel is unnecessary.
+Please get rid of anything you feel is unnecessary.

 ## 🚀 Key Features